-In Northern New York Asian Beetles hibernate in cooler months, though they will wake up and move around whenever the temperature reaches about 10 °C (50 °F).
-The beetles will use crevices and other cool, dry, confined spaces to hibernate, significant numbers may congregate inside walls if given a large enough opening.
+In northern parts of New York, such as Albany, Saratoga, Lake George and Plattsburgh, Asian Beetles hibernate in cooler months, though they will wake up and move around whenever the temperature reaches 50 °F. The beetles will use crevices and other cool, dry, confined spaces to sleep for the winter, and, if given a large enough opening, significant numbers may congregate inside walls.

 Asian beetles use pheromones to “call” each other, allowing for the large gatherings that are often seen in the Autumn.
 They frequently congregate in sunlit areas because of the heat available, so even on fairly cold winter days, some of the hibernating beetles will “wake up” because of solar heating.